andryuha77/Emerging-Technologies-Project/README.md

 6. Use mnist to train and  test it
 7. Save that model
 8. Use the uploaded images
-9. send prediction to webapp
+9. Send prediction to webapp

 ## Design and Implementation
 During the research and creation of a solution for the project, I went through multiple solutions available online and complete [TensorFlow™](https://www.tensorflow.org/) examples in labs.
 References to used solutions available at the end of this readme file.